constgen/constgen-neutrino/packages/analysis/README.md

 let analysis = require('@constgen/neutrino-analysis')

 neutrino.use(analysis({
-   circularDependency: true, // report in the terminal about circular dependncies
+   dependencies: true, // report in the terminal about circular or duplicated dependncies
    bundleAnalyzer: true // enable BundleAnalyzerPlugin }))
 ```